LampPap/llm-abba/README.rst

 Contact
 -------
-For questions, use GitHub issues or contact the paper’s authors.
+For questions, use GitHub issues or contact the maintainers or paper’s authors.

 References
 ----------